gloriadevi/Matillion/Matillion_How-to Guide.md

 > This section provides instructions for new customers on how to register for a Hub account.

 Follow these steps to register for a Hub account:

 - Access the [Matillion Hub](https://hub.matillion.com), and click the **Sign Up** tab.

 <kbd>![](./images/media/image1.png)</kbd>

-- Enter your company email address and choose a password, then click **SIGN UP.**
+- Enter your company email address and choose a password, then click **SIGN UP**.
 > **Note:** When registering with the Hub, use your company email > address; personal email addresses are not allowed for registration.
 - Alternatively, you can sign in with your existing third-party identity provider.
 Click the relevant button for your provider.
 2. **Verifying your email address**

-> Follow these steps to verify your email address and to activate your account:
+Follow these steps to verify your email address and to activate your account:

 - After registration using a password, follow the email verification process.
 Verify your email by following the prompts in the email you receive.
 - Return to the Hub and log in using your credentials.

-> **Note:** If you have used a third-party identity provider, you can proceed directly to ''Creating your profile'' (add hyperlink to the topic) without needing to provide an email.
+> **Note:** If you have used a third-party identity provider, you can proceed directly to ''Creating your profile'' without needing to provide an email.

 3. **Creating your profile**
 > Follow these steps to create your profile: